ChainSafe/game-docs-v2/docs/v2.5/8_interacting-with-coins.md

 var balance = hexBalance.Value;
 ```

-To send eth over the network use the SendTransaction method of TransactionExecutor:
+To send ETH over the network use the SendTransaction method of TransactionExecutor:

 ```csharp
 using ChainSafe.Gaming;